KHkhalaf/Video-Chatting/README.md

 # Basic Video Chat Angular

-This is a basic video chat example using .NET and Angular.
+This is a basic video chat example using .NET Core and Angular.

 ## Prerequisites